CubeFlix/formatter/README.md

 - [x] y-position calculation is incorrect for paragraphs: should not be based on line height but rather ascent/descent
 - [x] paragraph spacing not working
 - [x] hyphenation cutting off text
-- [ ] text styles (color, kerning, underlines, etc.)
+- [x] text styles (color, kerning, underlines, etc.)
 - [ ] in ParagraphStyle, add setting for very last line
+- [ ] add setting to configure if: hyphenation should add hyphen to special characters
+- [ ] text stroking modes (fill and stroke color)
+- [ ] perhaps refactor fitWordsOnLine to its own class that fits words into a certain distance
+- [ ] drawing other line styles
+- [ ] handle columns
+- [ ] drop caps
+- [ ] tab stops
 - [ ] draw border and background with padding on paragraph stream regions
-- [ ] handle columns
 - [ ] XML format reading
+- [ ] tables

 # FUTURE TODO